kleinfreund/kleinfreund.de/en/_posts/2014-02-25-artrudloff.md

 ---
 date: 2014-02-25 14:31:32
 title: "Website: artrudloff.de"
-thumbnail:
-    url: /img/portfolio/artrudloff-thumbnail.jpg
-    width: 620
-    height: 349
 tags:
 - dev
 - portfolio
 ---
-I built [artrudloff.de](http://artrudloff.de) for my parents in Summer 2012.
-It’s a showcase of their work.
+I built [artrudloff.de](http://artrudloff.de) for my parents in 2012 to serve as a showcase for their work.
+Andreas is doing etchings, woodcuttings, aquarelles, poster artwork and drawings.
+Anke does very detailed drawings and paintings, wooden reliefs and other objects.
+Recently she’s also doing designs for bell adornments for churches.

-The site is a self-coded theme for Wordpress.
-Last year I added [inuitcss](http://inuitcss.com) and a custom [Teehan+Lax Navigation](http://alexcican.com/post/teehan-lax-navigation).
+The site was running Wordpress originally, but I decided to rebuild it with Jekyll and host it on GitHub.
+This came with significant performance improvements.
+It also makes content updates easier for me.

 <img src="/img/portfolio/artrudloff-1.jpg" alt="Website of Anke and Andreas Rudloff – Homepage" width="620" height="330">

-Andreas Rudloff does printed graphics, aquarelle and placards.

 <img src="/img/portfolio/artrudloff-2.jpg" alt="Website of Andreas Rudloff" width="620" height="330">

-Bell designs, woodworks, murals and drawings are the work of Anke Rudloff.

 <img src="/img/portfolio/artrudloff-3.jpg" alt="Website of Anke Rudloff" width="620" height="330">